-Peress: Our process has been greatly benefited from the previous versions of EIZO monitors in verifying colour on screen and colour on print.
+Peress: Our process has been greatly benefited from the previous versions of EIZO monitors in verifying color on screen and color on print.
 That said, the new generation has simplified our workflow one step further.
 Before, we had to use extensive proofing to confirm the high density of the print dots.
-The 4K monitor with its level of resolution and colour depth, substantially cuts down the proofing.
+The 4K monitor with its level of resolution and color depth, substantially cuts down the proofing.
 The CG248-4K screen is enough to judge the file in depth: resolution, sharpening, transitional tones and so on.
 We are going to cut our work time and cost substantially.
 We are now really in a situation where what you see is what you get.

 What are your impressions of the ColorNavigator calibration software?

 Eckmeier: Calibration through the ColorNavigator software is very fluid.
 The built-in calibration sensor in the monitor makes the process even easier.
 The self-calibration setting has always been an essential addition to keeping our monitors as accurate and efficient as possible.
 Overall, the ColorNavigator software is straightforward and user friendly.